3e1ya/G-001_wheat/README.md

 ## license

-g001_wheat is licensed under the [cc-by-4.0](https://creativecommons.org/licenses/by/4.0/deed.en) license.
+poisonwheat is licensed under the [cc-by-4.0](https://creativecommons.org/licenses/by/4.0/deed.en) license.